DevNeoLee/DataVisualization4/README.md

 - Webpack
 -----
 ## Raw Data Used
-1. Travelers to Each Province in CSV form from Statistics Canada on Jan 2000 - Dec 2019
+1. Travelers to each province in CSV file from Statistics Canada on Jan 2000 - Dec 2019
-2.
+2. Province map Json file from Statistics Canada
+3. Canadian cities CSV file

 ## Motivation
-Data is power especially in the era of big data and AI.
+Data is the greatest power in the era of big data and AI.

-This project aims to show meaninful graphical information intuitively from large volume of complicated data sets.
-JavaScript and its library d3 are used in the web application development.
+This project aims to show meaninful graphical visualizations intuitively from large volume of complicated data sets.
+JavaScript and its library d3 are used to express interactively and dynamically.

 > Data Interpretation is the process of making sense out of a collection of data that has been processed.
 This collection may be present in various forms like bar graphs, line charts and tabular forms and other similar forms and hence needs an interpretation of some kind.

 1. Where was the most popular Canadian province to travel for oversea visitors last 20 Years?